Hinkleaj/Centrifugal_Casting_Machine/README.md

 This machine and all the work in this repository is released under the following open source license:

-Creative Commons Zero v1.0 Universal, CC 1.0 Universal
+Creative Commons Attribution-ShareAlike 4.0 International, CC BY-SA 4.0